Deep Dive – Climate Change Series

 The Halifax master plan is something entirely different.
 Referred to as the Centre Plan, its actual title is the Regional Centre Secondary Municipal Planning Strategy.
 Bureaucratic and cumbersome to read, it’s not an expression of community values or vision.
 It’s a pronouncement of government intent.1 The plan speaks of planning staff doing “extensive community engagement.”
 However, like much of the plan’s content, the language used here is performative and misleading.
 In reality, the government made all consequential decisions shaping development before they unveiled the plan to the public.
 It’s just as if they built a house and then let residents pick the curtains.

 In Maine, you won’t find expressions of aspirational desperation.
 This is despite, again, the state having the oldest population in the country and a sluggish population growth rate.
-Maine’s economic plan expresses trust in its people and takes a smart approach to population challenges.
-Like Iceland, Estonia, and New Zealand, Maine illustrates that it’s possible to do well economically with a stable population.
+Maine’s economic plan expresses trust in its people and takes a measured approach to population challenges.
+Like Iceland, Maine illustrates that it’s possible to do well economically with a stable population.
 While demographic challenges exist, Maine focuses on innovation, quality of life, and encouraging employers to make the case why people should come to them.
 What they don’t do is chase population growth to fuel an economy propped up by real estate development.

-Halifax’s push for “strategic growth” comes, in part, from something that happened in 2014.
+Halifax’s push for “strategic growth” comes, in part, from something that happened back in 2014.
 That year Nova Scotia’s government commissioned a report that delivered an alarmist warning about “accelerating population loss and economic decline.”
 The report told Nova Scotians they needed to change their mindset and direction.
 It also called for the provincial government to pursue “significantly higher rates” of immigration.3

 Many in academia found the Nova Scotia report troubling and misleading.
 One critique noted that the report’s authors framed Nova Scotia’s circumstances as a catastrophe to heighten fear to ensure compliance with their “call to action.”
 The most prominent recommended action in the report was, notably, to embrace government-engineered mass immigration at the provincial level.
 It was sold as being the key that would unlock the door to untold prosperity.
 In keeping with Nova Scotia’s culture of top-down decision-making, politicians, the media, and the public at large all bought into the messaging.

-These benefits are said to be economic, yet the figures may not support the claim.
-Aside from significantly increasing its population, Nova Scotia has failed to meet the economic targets it set for itself.
-And per capita GDP has slipped back to what it was nearly a decade earlier.
-Nova Scotia ranks behind all other Canadian provinces.
-Maine, whose per capita GDP was $63,117 in 2023 outperformed Nova Scotia’s figure of $41,727 USD.
+The latest version of Nova Scotia’s dashboard showing the missed economic targets is at the Internet Archive.
+By this time, per capita GDP had slipped back to what it was nearly a decade earlier.
+Nova Scotia currently ranks behind all other Canadian provinces.
+Maine, whose per capita GDP was $63,117 in 2023, outperformed Nova Scotia’s figure of $41,727 USD.
 That’s a difference of $21,389 USD per person.

 Culture Matters

 Tellingly, “strategic growth” is not a term you will find in Portland’s plan.
-Conversely, “authenticity” and “excellence in architectural quality and urban design” are ideas not found in the Halifax plan.
-Nor will you find a discussion about quality of life in Halifax’s plan.
-In the end, culture matters a great deal.
+Conversely, “quality of life,” “authenticity,” and “excellence in architectural quality and urban design” are ideas not discussed in the Halifax plan.
+In the end, culture does matter.
+Emphasizing quality of place, as seen with Portland, has drawn skilled workers and entrepreneurs from Boston, NYC, and California.
+More people with education and higher-than-average earnings want to call Portland home.

 Up Next: Part 3 looks at the climate action plans produced by Portland and Halifax and answers the question, “To what degree does each municipality engage in virtue signaling?”
 Previously: Part 1, explained why municipalities are at the center of the climate crisis.